Superconducting microsphere magnetically levitated in an anharmonic potential with integrated magnetic readout: Characterization of center-of-mass motion

-\textit{Characterization of COM motion.} Near the trap center, the particle experiences a harmonic trapping potential.
-The COM frequencies depend on the trap geometry, the particle's density and the trap current.
-The penetration depth ($\sim \SI{80}{\nano\meter}$ for lead) is much smaller than the particle radius (\SI{24}{\micro\meter}) and so the particle can be modelled as an ideal diamagnet with magnetic susceptibility of $-1$ and its trapping frequencies $\omega_i$ are given by \cite{Hofer_2019}
+Near the trap center, the particle experiences a harmonic trapping potential.
+The COM frequencies depend on the trap geometry, the particle's density, and the trap current.
+The penetration depth ($\sim \SI{40}{\nano\meter}$ for lead) is much smaller than the particle radius (\SI{24}{\micro\meter}) and so the particle can be modelled as an ideal diamagnet with magnetic susceptibility of $-1$ and its trapping frequencies $\omega_i$ are given by \cite{Hofer_2019}

 where $\nabla_i B$ is the magnetic field gradient along the $i$ direction at the trap center, $\mu_0$ is the vacuum permeability, $I$ is the trap current, $N$ is the number of trap coil windings, $R$ is the trap coil inner radius, $\rho$ is the particle's density and $\zeta$ is a geometric factor.
-At the center of an ideal anti-Helmholtz configuration $2\zeta_x=2\zeta_y=\zeta_z=0.64$.
-In our system $\zeta_x =0.04 $, $\zeta_y =0.06 $ and $\zeta_z=0.12$. (our coils are separated by \SI{280}{\micro\meter} and have inner radii $\approx \SI{125}{\micro\meter}$ as shown in \supplementary \cref{app:harmonics}), The trap axes are indicated in \cref{fig:setup}(a).
+At the center of an ideal anti-Helmholtz configuration $2\zeta_x=2\zeta_y=\zeta_z=0.86$.
+In our system $\zeta_x =0.04 $, $\zeta_y =0.06 $ and $\zeta_z=0.12$. (our coils are separated by \SI{280}{\micro\meter} and have inner radii $\approx \SI{125}{\micro\meter}$ as shown in \aref{app:SQUIDcalibration}).
+The trap axes are indicated in \cref{fig:setup}(a).